SNHU-CS/CS-330/module02/mod2_tutorials.md

             // -----
             UProcessInput(window);

-            // Clear the background
+            // Clear the background.
             glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
             glClear(GL_COLOR_BUFFER_BIT);

-            // glfw: swap buffers and poll IO events (keys pressed/released, mouse moved etc.) glfwSwapBuffers(window);    // Flips the the back buffer with the front buffer every frame. glfwPollEvents();
+            // glfw: Swap buffers and poll IO events (keys pressed/released, mouse moved, and so on). glfwSwapBuffers(window);    // Flips the the back buffer with the front buffer every frame. glfwPollEvents();
         }

-        exit(EXIT_SUCCESS); // Terminates the program successfully
+        exit(EXIT_SUCCESS); // Terminates the program successfully.
     }

 ### Initialization

-The `UInitialize` function, which is called once (from the `main` function and right before the first iteration of the render loop), initializes GFLW, creates the window and the OpenGL context, and also initializes GLEW (to load the function pointers to OpenGL's API).
+The `UInitialize` function, which is called once (from the `main` function and right before the first iteration of the render loop), initializes GFLW, creates the window and the OpenGL context, and  initializes GLEW (to load the function pointers to OpenGL's API).

     bool UInitialize(int argc, char* argv[], GLFWwindow** window) {